 Woopra never uses any kind of sampling.
 Since we report at the individual level, rather than simply aggregating, we always collect your full data set.
 You can see the full list of current visitors in the “Live Visitors” tab and the full history of individual visitors in the “Search” tab.
 Woopra’s analytics reports are generated using this full set of data.

-Lastly, some discrepancies exist between Woopra and Google Analytics due to the growing tendency for each person to have multiple devices (e.g., mobile, tablet, home computer, work computer, etc.) from which they access the same online services.
+Some discrepancies exist between Woopra and Google Analytics due to the growing tendency for each person to have multiple devices (e.g., mobile, tablet, home computer, work computer, etc.) from which they access the same online services.

 Traditional web analytics, like Google Analytics, cannot track a user across multiple devices or browsers, so a visitor returning to the site from another device or browser is identified as a new visitor rather than a returning visitor.
 This can lead to skewed numbers because some of their visitors might be the same person.

 Since Woopra focuses on individual-level profiles rather than device-based tracking, our numbers are much more accurate.
 For example, you might sign up for service X from your home computer, use the service’s app on your iPad, and upgrade your account from your work computer.
 Woopra will track this as one person because we merge profiles based on a common identifier like an email address.
-Whereas GA doesn't allow for any personal information to be tracked and would count this user as three separate people.
+In contrast, GA doesn't allow for any personal information to be tracked and would count this user as three separate people.

 Lastly, when comparing numbers between Woopra and GA, it's important to get as close to comparing apples to apples as we can.
 While our tracking method is different, keep in mind that our reporting is also different.
 For example, when running a Trend report on a specific page, the filtering can vary on both platforms.